Private DeFi in 2025: A Survival Guide

 🧰 Essential Tools for Private DeFi

-• Monero (XMR) – Native on-chain privacy for balances and transactions
+- Monero (XMR) – Native on-chain privacy.

 🚨 Common Mistakes That Blow Your Cover

-• Connecting ENS or .eth domains to active wallets
+- Connecting ENS or .eth domains to active wallets.

-• Sending KYC’d exchange withdrawals directly to a “private” wallet
+- Sending KYC’d exchange withdrawals directly to a “private” wallet.

 ✅ How to Operate Privately (Step-by-Step)

-3. Visit AnonSwap to privately swap assets without accounts
+- Visit AnonSwap to swap assets privately.

 You don’t need to disappear.
 You just need to move with intention.